Christmas cribs feature in Irish homes for the holidays.

 I remember visiting the Moving Crib as a child in Dublin nearly fifty years ago.
 This vintage Christmas experience is one of Dublin's hidden gems, and part of Dublin's cultural heritage.

 To celebrate the importance of the nativity scene as part of our Irish cultural heritage, here's a lovely printable for little ones.

 You'll find a Christmas scene to fill in with cut-out characters.

-Click the picture or the link above and you’ll be taken to a PDF file which you are welcome to print and share.
+You'll find the link for this activity sent through the picture or the button abo ve.
+You'll be taken to a PDF file which you are welcome to print and share.

 I hope your little ones will have some fun creating their very own nativity scenes this Christmas.

 Thanks for stopping by to check out my Christmas stories from Ireland.